Frequently Asked Questions

 Learn more about the Fuel consumption label.

-How accurate is the fuel consumption information?
+How accurate is the fuel or energy consumption information?

 These tests cannot and do not simulate all possible real-world driving conditions.
 This means the emissions and fuel consumption you may experience on the road will vary due to traffic and road conditions, the condition of your vehicle and how you use it.